atosorigin/bullsequana-edge-system-management/ansible/readme.md

 ### use your credential

 #### - change your vault password
-The *add_playbooks.sh* script already creates a vault for you and associates every templates to this vault.
+The *add_awx_playbooks.sh* script already creates a vault for you and associates every templates to this vault.

 ![alt text](https://raw.githubusercontent.com/atosorigin/bullsequana-edge-system-management/master/ansible/doc/create_vault_playbooks.png)